 To disable HTTP you need to edit a system start-up script called /etc/rc.d/rc.local.
 This script starts several daemons.
 You can either remove the line that lists HTTP or you can place a # character at the beginning of the line so that it will not be executed.
-(A very compact editor is available on the Unison system called edit.
-If you start edit without giving it a file name to open, it will display its help screen, showing all supported editing keystrokes.)
+(A very compact editor is available on the system for this purpose: edit.
+If you start edit without giving it a file name to open, it will display its help screen, showing the supported keystrokes.)